Tax information for international students and scholars

 We have arranged discounted access to Sprintax to guide you through the process.

-See below: How to file your taxes for details.
+See the FREE webinar from Sprintax.
+To see How to file your taxes view the drop down below for details.

 Review the slideshow from the informational session provided by the International Center